Gumster/vue-js-wp-archive/README.md

 The Vue instance reads posts from the WP REST API.

+There is a tiny mod to the REST response to include the featured image (see functions.php)

 ## Setup

 The 2021 theme index.php has been modified to respond with a Vue.js instance if the url is set as the Posts page in Settings->Reading->Posts page, using is_home() function.